Community Futures organizations are independent non-profit societies, locally-run, and guided by volunteer boards.

-CFSF considers its volunteers one of the organization's most important resources.
+Community Futures South Fraser (CFSF) considers its volunteers one of the organization's most important resources.
+Our Board of Directors consists of local business people who have extensive knowledge and experience of our local economy.
 Together with skilled staff, board and committee members guide the organization to its locally-created and community-driven goals.

 Interested in becoming a board member?

 In the governance of Community Futures South Fraser the Board does not participate in the day-to-day administration, but establishes the governing structure with broad policies and results to be achieved.
-Overall, the Board represents the corporate ownership of CF-South Fraser in achieving positive organizational performance.
-The role of the Board of Directors is to foster the organization’s short and long-term success consistent with the guiding principles and key directions and to be accountable to key stakeholders
+The Board of Directors represent the corporate ownership of CF-South Fraser in achieving positive organizational performance.
+The role of the Board of Directors is to foster the organization’s short and long-term success consistent with the guiding principles and key directions and to be accountable to key stakeholders.

 The individuals who make up the Board of Directors should, collectively, have the necessary personal attributes and competencies required to: